GopalVrithray/Portfolio/readme.md

-# Gopal Vrithray – Portfolio
+# Gopal Sharma – Portfolio

 Welcome to my personal portfolio!
 I'm a final-year engineering student at Delhi Technological University, passionate about financial markets, bond trading, and technology.